 Origin of the Cheek & Chick Surnames

-The truth is, "Cheek" and its cousin, "Chick," are perfectly respectable English names.
-They probably originated in southern England sometime during the Middle Ages when people first started using surnames.
+The truth is, "Cheek" and its cousin, "Chick," are found in English records dating back hundreds of years.
+These names probably originated in southern England sometime during the Middle Ages when people first started using surnames.
 Today, "Chick" is rarer than "Cheek," but both spellings can be found in early records.
 Other variations include Cheak, Cheeke, Cheke, and Chich.

 Before 1700, the Cheek and Chick surnames were most common in the historic region of Wessex, particularly in the counties of Devon, Dorset, Somerset, and Hampshire, and on the Isle of Wight.
 Scattered examples can also be found in South East England, the West Midlands, and East Anglia.
 There is little historical evidence of persons named Cheek or Chick in northern England, Scotland, Wales, or Ireland.

 There's no doubt that "Cheek" and "Chick" are very closely related names.
 In Middle English, which was spoken in England from the 11th to 15th centuries, the letter "i" was pronounced with a long "ee" sound, as it still is in Latin, Spanish, and Italian.
 As a result, the word "chick" would have sounded a lot like we say "cheek."
 Spelling can be very deceptive.
 According to the Oxford English Dictionary, the word "chick" (chicken) was originally spelled "chike," "chyke," "cheke," or "chicke," while the word "cheek" (the part of the face) was spelled "cheke," "choke," "chyke," or "chike."

 The conclusion?
 At one time, the words "cheek" and "chick" were virtually indistinguishable!